 Resources for schools and parents to support children and youth in school during COVID-19

 Fraser Health has been working closely with school districts and Ministry partners to support students in school.
-Below are answers to some of the most frequently asked questions as well as other kid-friendly COVID-19 resources.
+We are aware that schools and parents have many questions about the guidelines and precautions put in place for the 2020-2021 school year.

 Get answers to several of your most common questions about returning to school during COVID-19.

 What is the process for case and contact management for schools?

 - Fraser Health receives lab results of all positive cases in our region.
 We directly contact each case to interview them for contact tracing.
 If the case is a student or a school staff member, we will ask additional questions about their time at school.
 If the case attended school during their infectious period, we will notify the school or school district immediately to discuss the exposure.
 The school community is then notified of the exposure.